Buttock Lift Surgery Cost and Procedure Information

 A lower buttock lift incision may be a suitable option if the patient has mild to moderate sagging only.
 This involves the surgeon making an incision in the lower buttocks where there is a natural crease.
 This allows them to remove excess tissue from the lower end whilst lifting the crease upwards.
 This method results in a less visible scar as it lies in the natural crease line and may be more discrete.

 Butterfly buttock lift

-A butterfly buttock lift procedure gets its name from the shape of the incision which starts from the central crease and carries on upwards and outwards like the wings of a butterfly.
+A butterfly buttock lift procedure gets its name from the shape of the incision, which starts from the central crease and carries on upwards and outwards like the wings of a butterfly.
 This method is effective in tightening the skin.
-However, a butterfly buttock lift may not be of benefit to people who require repositioning or lifting of the buttocks via the muscles.
+However, a butterfly buttock lift may not benefit people who require repositioning or lifting of the buttocks via the muscles.

 Lateral buttock lift

 Another option for mild sagging is a lateral approach to the buttock lift.
 This involves the surgeon making an incision into the outer side of each buttock and is a good choice for people who wish to limit their scarring and who do not have dramatic sagging or large amounts of excess fat and skin.

 Once the surgeon has successfully performed the buttock lift and any other associated procedures that the patient may opt for, they will close the incisions with either absorbable or non-absorbable stitches.
 These may then be covered with dressings that will help the healing process.